-- Complete 90 graduate level credits, including research credit hours, at the 500-level and above. - A minimum of 30 credit hours from foundation, supporting, and advanced coursework with high standing (500 level or above).
-Fifteen of these credit hours must be chosen from BIOE courses. - Complete 9 credit hours of Bioengineering foundations coursework. - Students are required to serve as a teaching assistant for up to three undergraduate or graduate courses. - In addition to foundation, supporting and advanced coursework, PhD students must earn additional credit hours they need for graduation by registering for the PhD research course, BIOE 500 during the terms in which they are engaged in research. - Submit and successfully defend a thesis proposal by the deadline. - Submit a thesis that provides evidence of their ability to carry out original research in a specialized area of bioengineering. - Defend the thesis in a public oral examination. - A minimum GPA of 3.20.
+- Serve as a teaching assistant for up to two undergraduate or graduate courses. - Submit and successfully defend a thesis proposal by the deadline. - Submit a thesis that provides evidence of their ability to carry out original research in a specialized area of bioengineering. - Defend the thesis in a public oral examination. - minimum GPA of 3.20.